 Overall, I get the feeling that their team is extremely knowledgeable.
 This is evident from the detailed replies they give for queries, be it simple or complex:

 Also, Kinsta provides both application and platform support at no extra cost.
-That means even if something goes wrong with your WordPress sites, they should be able to help.
+That means even if something goes wrong inside WordPress (such as plugins, themes, etc), they should be able to help.

 Although there aren’t any premium support plans, I think Kinsta is better when it comes to the quality of support they offer.